Academic Resources

 The MSR program gives each medical student an opportunity to participate in mentored medical research.
 Students gain an understanding of the research process, limitations and variability of data, and an application of research to clinical practice.
 Projects may be in the clinical, social or basic medical sciences and may be conducted on campus or at off-campus sites, nationally or internationally.

-Faculty looking for information about the MSR project, including adding projects to the list for students and work-study, should see the MSR page on the Faculty and Staff website.
+Faculty looking for information about the MSR project, including adding projects to the list for students and work-study, should see the faculty section below.

 Contact Us